 5.23 The Coastal West Sussex Partnership (CWSP) is a group of businesses and public sector organisations which aims to strengthen the economy - this includes addressing issues of infrastructure and growth.
-The CWSP is being used as a basis to address duty to cooperate issues, and a Coastal West Sussex and Greater Brighton Strategic Planning Board (CWS&GB SPB) was established in 2012 (now renamed the West Sussex and Greater Brighton Strategic Planning Board) to facilitate joint working on strategic planning priorities.
-Councillors with responsibility for planning matters participate in this, on behalf of each Local Planning Authority.
+The CWSP was the foundation for duty to cooperate relationships in the area, and the Coastal West Sussex and Greater Brighton Strategic Planning Board (CWS&GB SPB) was established in 2012 (now renamed the West Sussex and Greater Brighton Strategic Planning Board) to facilitate joint working on strategic planning priorities.